Comparisons11 min read

 FAQ: Surfshark vs IPVanish 2026

 Q: Is Surfshark faster than IPVanish in 2026?
-Speed depends heavily on your location and server selection — anyone who gives you a flat "X is faster" answer is oversimplifying.
-Both support WireGuard, which delivers comparable speeds on either platform.
-Surfshark's Nexus infrastructure tends to offer more consistent performance across distant servers, but IPVanish holds its own for nearby connections, especially in the US where its infrastructure is strong.
+Speed really depends on where you are and which servers you pick — anyone promising you a flat answer is oversimplifying.
+Both support WireGuard, so speeds are pretty comparable.
+Surfshark's Nexus infrastructure tends to give more consistent performance over long distances, but IPVanish holds its own with nearby connections, especially in the US where its network is strong.

 Q: Which VPN is better for Netflix and streaming?
-Surfshark, and it's not really close.
-It consistently unblocks more regional Netflix libraries — including US, UK, Japan, Australia, and others — and handles platforms like Disney+, Hulu, and BBC iPlayer more reliably.
-IPVanish works for Netflix, but the breadth of unblocked catalogs just isn't in the same league.
+Surfshark by a good margin.
+It reliably unblocks more regional Netflix libraries — US, UK, Japan, Australia, and others — and works better with Disney+, Hulu, and BBC iPlayer.
+IPVanish can unlock Netflix, but nowhere near as many regional versions.

 Q: Does IPVanish keep logs?
-IPVanish has an audited no-logs policy as of 2022 (Leviathan Security audit).
-Worth knowing, though: back in 2016, IPVanish was caught providing user logs to US authorities.
-That predates their current ownership and logging policy by nearly a decade, and policies have genuinely changed — but it's a data point some users factor in, and I think they're reasonable to do so.
+IPVanish has an audited no-logs policy (Leviathan Security, 2022).
+Worth knowing though: back in 2016, IPVanish got caught handing user logs to authorities.
+That was nearly a decade ago before current ownership and policies, but it's a fact that some people factor in.
+The policies genuinely have changed since then.

 Q: Can I use either VPN in China?
-Surfshark is more reliably usable in China, thanks to its camouflage mode and NoBorders feature built specifically for restrictive networks.
-IPVanish has Scramble (obfsproxy), but it's less consistently effective in practice.
-Honestly, neither VPN can guarantee access in China — the situation shifts constantly — but Surfshark gives you a meaningfully better shot.
+Surfshark is more reliably usable there, thanks to camouflage mode and NoBorders designed specifically for restrictive networks.
+IPVanish has Scramble (obfsproxy), but it's less consistent in practice.
+Honestly, neither can guarantee access in China — things shift constantly — but Surfshark gives you better odds.

 Q: Is the Surfshark 2-year plan actually worth it?
-From a pure value standpoint, yes — at ~$2.19/month you're paying around $52 total over two years.
-The 30-day money-back window lets you validate the decision without real risk.
-If you're going to use a VPN consistently, the 2-year plan is where Surfshark's economics become genuinely hard to argue with.
+From a pure value angle, yes — you're paying roughly $52 total over 24 months.
+And you've got a 30-day money-back window to test it risk-free.
+If you're going to use a VPN regularly, the 2-year plan's math is genuinely hard to argue against.

-Q: Are there better alternatives to both Surfshark and IPVanish?
-If budget isn't your primary concern, NordVPN Nordvpn and ExpressVPN Expressvpn are both strong options with larger server networks and longer track records.
-For pure privacy, Mullvad is worth a serious look — it's honestly underrated and I think more people should know about it.
-But on a value-per-dollar basis in this price range, Surfshark is genuinely hard to beat.
+Q: Are there better alternatives to both?
+If budget is flexible, NordVPN Nordvpn and ExpressVPN Expressvpn are both strong picks with bigger server networks and longer histories.
+For pure privacy focus, Mullvad is seriously underrated — more people should check it out.
+But on value for your dollar in this price range, Surfshark is genuinely tough to beat.

 Tags